 The 150kg R3D2 satellite will lift-off on board an Electron rocket from Launch Complex 1 on New Zealand's Māhia Peninsula.
-R3D2 will be deployed to a 425kmx425km orbit at 39.5 degrees by Electron's Kick Stage, a nimble upper stage designed to insert payloads with precise accuracy.
+R3D2 will be deployed to a 425kmx425km orbit at 39.5 degrees by Electron's Kick Stage, a nimble upper stage designed to insert payloads with precise accuracy before deorbiting itself and leaving no space junk behind.